 What classes are included in a Global Bridge FIG?

-Each iFIG includes 2 AEIS courses, a general-education course, and a 1-credit small seminar called "College Connections."
+Each iFIG includes 2 AEIS courses, a core-education course, and a 1-credit small seminar called "College Connections."

 What is "FYE Seminar"?

 "FYE Seminar" is a small seminar in the FIG package designed to help students further the connections they are making in their core education classes while building a campus community that will help students succeed.
 The "College Connections" class is led by a faculty instructor and is assisted by an experienced undergraduate peer mentor known as a FIG Assistant (FA).
 These mentors are extensively trained to help new students with their transition to the UO.